Student Opportunities

 more info

-You can apply to be a State Thespian Officer and represent your school at the state level.
-Application Deadline is February 1st.
+Rising juniors and seniors can apply to be a State Thespian Officer and represent your school at the state level.
+The application window opens January 1 and closes February 1 at midnight.

 Application Process

-1) Applications are accepted online at Thespian Point Tracker, deadline Feb.
-1st.
+1) Applications are accepted online at Thespian Point Tracker.
+The deadline is Feb.
+1, midnight.

-3) If applicants receive an acceptable recommendation score, they will be notified by email, text, or phone fora phone interview.
-Phone interviews take place on the following Saturday from 8:30 – 12:00 pm, if you are in rehearsal, please inform your director that you will have to step out for five minutes to take the interview call.
+5) Round Three: After videos and recommendations are evaluated from second round candidates, individuals may be contacted via email or phone for round three interviews.
+Virtual interviews take place on a Saturday in February from 9:00 am – 12:00 pm.
+If you are in rehearsal, please inform your director that you will have to step out for five minutes to take the interview call.

 PAST STATE THESPIAN OFFICERS